-NotuDocs vs PatientNotes.ai: Template-First Notes vs Multi-Specialty AI Scribe
+NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

-NotuDocs vs PatientNotes.ai: Template-First Notes vs Multi-Specialty AI Scribe
+NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

-A direct comparison of NotuDocs and PatientNotes.ai for clinicians evaluating AI documentation tools.
-Covers workflow differences, pricing gap, hallucination risk, specialty coverage, template control, and which practitioner types fit each tool.
+A direct comparison of NotuDocs and PatientNotes.ai.
+Covers workflow architecture, pricing (PatientNotes.ai is not the most affordable at $50/mo), hallucination risk, specialty coverage, HIPAA compliance, and which practitioner type fits each tool.

 How Each Tool Works